BBC Forces Programme: Programming

-Initially, the station was on the air from 11.00am until 11.00pm.
-However from Sunday 16 June 1940, the station would commence its broadcasting day from 6.30am and would continue until 11.00pm.
-These broadcasting hours remained in place until the new General Forces Programme began on Sunday 27 February 1944, with the service maintaining the same broadcasting hours.
+Initially, the station was on the air from 11.00 am until 11.00 pm.
+However from Sunday 16 June 1940, the station would commence its broadcasting day from 6.30 am and would continue until 11.00 pm.
+These broadcasting hours remained in place until the new BBC General Forces Programme began on Sunday 27 February 1944, with the service maintaining the same broadcasting hours.

 Commonwealth troops had broadcasts designed for them on the Forces Programme.
 From 1942, American troops also received their own broadcasts on the service; popular American variety programming, such as Charlie McCarthy, The Bob Hope Show, and The Jack Benny Program, appeared on the BBC for the first time.
 The British benefited from wartime co-operation only had to pay $60 for The Bob Hope Show, which cost $12,000 to produce.
 A brief daily programme on American sports also began, as did rebroadcasts of the American military's Command Performance and Mail Call.
 The broadcasts led to concerns over "Americanisation" of the BBC, but an executive stated that 90% of British soldiers would choose American music if they had a choice.

 Closure

 The BBC Forces Programme was replaced when the influx of American soldiers used to a different style of entertainment programming, had to be catered for in the run up to 'D-Day'.
-The replacement service was named the General Forces Programme and was also broadcast on the shortwave frequencies of the Overseas Service (which itself had been known until November 1939 as the Empire Service, and it was relaunched again on 1 May 1965 as World Service).
+The replacement service was named the BBC General Forces Programme and was also broadcast on the shortwave frequencies of the Overseas Service (which itself had been known until November 1939 as the Empire Service, and it was relaunched again on 1 May 1965 as BBC World Service).

 After Victory in Europe Day, the frequencies of the former National Programme (200 and 1149 kHz) were taken over by the new BBC Light Programme.